Healthscope: History

 On 26 May 2025, Healthscope went into receivership after its lenders voted to end their support for Brookfield, which had been unable to pay to keep facilities open.
 McGrathNicol were appointed receivers, with the Commonwealth Bank and Westpac, two of the lenders owed $1.6 billion.
-It comes during debate on whether the NSW Government should take over hospitals in NSW, and after recent critical failures such as the death of the two year old son of Elouise Massa who says the administration should stop 'the private equity firm Brookfield [from profiting from] the care of sick and injured Australians', and the bungled recovery and death from anaphylaxis of 17-year-old walk-in James Tsindos.
+It comes during debate on whether the NSW Government should take over hospitals in NSW, and after recent critical failures such as the death of the two-year-old son of Elouise Massa who says the administration should stop 'the private equity firm Brookfield [from profiting from] the care of sick and injured Australians', and the bungled recovery and death from anaphylaxis of 17-year-old walk-in James Tsindos.
 KordaMentha were appointed administrators and Commonwealth Bank has injected an extra $100 million to keep the hospitals afloat, with assurances that the hospitals will run as per usual with no redundancies and pauses at this stage and only the ownership has collapsed.

+In 2026, receivers began to break up the company, with a not-for-profit among major bidders to take on the company's assets; 28 hospitals will be operated by Calvary Health.
+In April 2026, Northern Beaches Hospital was transferred from founding PPP to public hands by the NSW Government, following increasing pressure compounded by the operator's collapse.

+In August 2026, it was revealed the receivers are in a bidding war between a proposed not-for-profit outfit PurposeCo and a consortium of landlords and Calvary, weighing up a 2-year-long though higher return on investment as a not-for-profit and fierce opposition by private landlords.

+Australian Managing director of major landlord Northwest Healthcare Richard Roos expressed regrets over a leaseback property deal with then-newly-heavily-debt-laden Healthscope in 2018, and expresses confidence in winning the ballot, as PurposeCo is being called an "interesting" construct to rely on charitable tax breaks to turn the business around at the expense of taxpayers.